 Show All Answers

-The COVID-19 Mortgage, Rental & Utilities Assistance Program provides one-time rental assistance to eligible Deerfield Beach residents who have experienced loss of income, reduction in hours, or unemployment as a result of the COVID-19 pandemic.
-Assistance will only be provided for mortgage, rents & utilities due beginning on April 1, 2020 and onward.
+The COVID-19 Rental & Utilities Assistance Program provides rental assistance to eligible Deerfield Beach residents who have experienced loss of income, reduction in hours, or unemployment as a result of the COVID-19 pandemic.
+Assistance will only be provided for past due rents & utilities beginning on April 1, 2020 and onward.
 Eligible applicants must be able to continue to make payments and meet basic needs once assistance is provided.

-The City is utilizing Community Development Block Grant Coronavirus (CDBG-CV) and State of Florida Coronavirus Relief Funds (CRF) funds to support this program.
+The City is utilizing Community Development Block Grant Coronavirus (CDBG-CV).

 Yes, assistance will be only given to properties located in the City of Deerfield Beach.

-Unemployment documentation and/or letter from employer explaining loss or reduction in wage.
+Unemployment documentation and letter from employer explaining loss or reduction in income due to COVID-19.

-No. This assistance is not a loan; it is a grant and will not have to be paid back.
-However, if we discover that a recipient has falsified documents or has somehow defrauded the program, the money will have to be repaid.
+No, this assistance is not a loan; it is a grant and will not have to be paid back.
+However, if the City discovers that a recipient has falsified documents or has defrauded the program, the money will have to be repaid.

 No, rooming/halfway houses do not qualify under program.